THMSCMPG/THMSCMPG.github.io/README.md

 <table align='center', style='background-color: E7F9FE'>
   <tr>
-    <th>Figure 1: This figure shows a plot from our poster presentation on October 30th, 2025 comparing the 5 methods determined index's with the Sellmeier Equation.
+    <th>Fig. 1: This figure shows a plot from our poster presentation on October 30th, 2025 comparing the 5 methods determined index's with the Sellmeier Equation.
 This plot does not include our most recent data for RAE.</th>
   </tr>
 </table>